mui/material-ui/docs/src/pages/guides/composition.md

 }
 ```

 `renderLink` will now always reference the same function and React will rerender our component only if other props are changed.
-Here is a demo of the updated version: https://codesandbox.io/s/6l40v1nvqr
+Here is a demo of the updated version:

+{{"demo": "pages/guides/Composition-Render-Class.js"}}